He Pou Tokomanawa: kaitiakitanga in practice in our marine environment

 Project leader: Frank Hippolite, Tiakina Te Taiao

-- Use appropriate mechanisms to bring together multiple mana whenua iwi perspectives, aspirations and priorities
+- Collating multiple mana whenua iwi perspectives, aspirations and priorities;

-- Examine mātauranga Māori to define and restore the cultural context of Te Tai-o-Aorere and Mohua
+- Exploring mātauranga Māori to restore the cultural context of Te Tai-o-Aorere and Mohua;

-- Develop a working relationship with the wider Challenge programme to initiate a marine EBM ‘interface’ process referred to as ‘Te Wheke Hononga’
+- Working with the wider Sustainable Seas Challenge research community to initiate a marine EBM ‘interface’ process referred to as ‘Te Wheke Hononga’.

 Latest news and updates